ro31337/ro31337.github.io/_posts/2016-3-10-First-look-to-Project-Rider.md

 <img width="984" alt="screenshot at mar 11 16-41-49" src="https://cloud.githubusercontent.com/assets/1477672/13719377/85995d6a-e7a9-11e5-8b80-301908d34f39.png">

-Second day, it just doesn't work.
+Second day, it doesn't work.
 There are more folks who desperately trying to make it work:

 <img width="566" alt="screenshot at mar 11 16-42-58" src="https://cloud.githubusercontent.com/assets/1477672/13719376/85975b3c-e7a9-11e5-8618-fc919aba6dc6.png">

-Conslusion: I'm scared.
-Not because of bugs, they're okay.
-I'm scared because the technology is so new and fresh, and at the same time marketed so aggressively.
-They should definitely wait before doing loud promises.
-If you do that, you'll be always releasing unusable software.
-Because you want to release new, you don't want to wait.
-Just admit that: yes, it's not ready.
-Please wait for another year until we can finish and deliver stable and usable product.
-But it just doesn't work these days.
-Today's reality: sell first, let customers just buy crappy things, give them support.
-With this approach you'll always fix tools while others code.
-It has nothing common with developer's happiness.
+Conclusion: it is still doesn't work, but I hope it will.
+I can't name it developer's happiness now, but I hope things will be fixed soon.
+I really want to give it a try.
+Will keep you updated on my progress in this post.